Pre-marriage Counseling

 • Many more…

-Also, check out some of the benefits of pre-marriage counseling.
+Also, check out some of the benefits of secular pre-marriage counseling and Christian pre-marriage counseling.

 It is Normal to Have Questions or Doubts About Marriage

-Some couples have last-minute doubts about spending the rest of their lives with someone else.
-It is normal to have a great relationship and then suddenly question it right before a wedding.
-It is normal to have questions about what marriage may be like and what typical couples go through.
-These concerns can be discussed in a safe pre-marriage counseling environment (at least all of the problems you are comfortable discussing).
+It’s not uncommon for couples to harbor last-minute doubts about committing their lives to someone else.
+Questioning a seemingly great relationship just before a wedding is normal.
+It’s natural to have concerns about what married life entails and what challenges typical couples undergo.
+These concerns can be openly discussed in a safe pre-marriage counseling environment, addressing all the issues you feel comfortable sharing.

 Questions for Pre-Marriage Counseling